Oracle-JET-Community/Web-Component-Repository/my-pasta-chat/README.md

 ## Usage

+1. Download the content of my-pasta-chat into a folder 'src/js/jet-composites/my-pasta-chat'.

-In appController.js, add this to the end of the define block:
+2. In appController.js, add this to the end of the define block:

 'my-pasta-chat/loader'

+3. Run ojet serve and you will find the chat is available throughout the application.